Liquidations

 Mark Price & Equity

-Nexus uses a mark price derived from the Nexus Oracle System.
-A trader’s equity is computed from:
+Nexus will use a mark price derived from the oracle.
+A trader’s equity will be computed from:

 equity=collateral+unrealizedpnl(markprice)equity = collateral + unrealized_-pnl(mark_-price)